g5ostXa/hyprarch2/docs/wallpaper-waybar/README.md

 You can see in the file above that the post command is `~/src/Scripts/wallpaper.sh $wallpaper`.
 This will run `wallpaper.sh` and set `$wallpaper` as the wallpaper.
 The wallpaper folder is defined as well for `waypaper` to know where to find them.

-Finally, `wallpaper.sh` is set to create a color scheme using `pywal` then, launch waybar based on the wallpaper colors.
+Finally, `wallpaper.sh` is set to create a color scheme using `pywal` then launch waybar based on the wallpaper colors.

 If for any reason `wallpaper.sh` fails to run, causing `waybar` to not launch as well, another script called `waybar.sh` will check if `waybar` is running and launch it if needed.